AppSecure-nrw/security-belts/orange/follow-security-by-design-principles.md

 - The team has a common language and understanding of security principles.
 - Leverage proven security strategies to improve the resilience of your system.
 - Relevant security considerations are performed.
-- Security flaws can be discovered or prevented early.
+- Security flaws can be discovered or prevented already in the design.

 ## Assessment